jff-stack/rubiks/README.md

-# rubiks
+# RUBIKS CUBE!
-html rubiks cubes
+solve it digitally :)